Best Film for the Canon EOS ELAN 7E

 - Pharmacy or Big Box Store

-Shipping your film to a mail-order lab to be processed and scanned is the easiest solution if you are just getting started shooting film.
-If you consistently use film, this may be a drawback because it can get very expensive.
+Shipping film to a mail-order photo lab to be developed and scanned is the most convenient solution if you’re just beginning to use film.
+If you frequently use film, this may be a disadvantage due to the fact that it can get pricey.

 Bulk Loading Film

-Another thing to keep in mind is that you are only going to be able to get 100' rolls of black & white film.
-This is in part because black and white film is much easier and more cost-effective to process yourself.
+Bear in mind that you’re only going to be able to get 100 foot rolls of black & white film.
+This is in part because black & white film is easier and less expensive to process at home.

 Home Developing and Scanning

-All film can be developed at home.
-In fact, it's a good option to lower your costs so that you can use more film with your Canon Elan 7e.
+Any film can be processed by hand.
+It is a good option to spend less so that you can use more film with your Canon EOS ELAN 7E.

-Black and white film is by far the least complicated to process at home.
-Developer temperature and development times are both not as crucial to get correct with black & white films as time and temperatures are for color negative or transparency film.
+Black & white film is much simpler to process yourself.
+Temperature and time are not as essential to get correct with black and white films as they are for color negative or transparency film.